 Happy SLOW cooking! – Nagi

-PS If you’re making this turkey for Thanksgiving or Christmas, I think you NEED to add my Cheese and Garlic Crack Bread to your menu….aptly named because it’s like garlic bread, on crack!
+PS If you’re making this Slow Cooker Turkey Breast for Thanksgiving or Christmas, I think you NEED to add my Cheese and Garlic Crack Bread to your menu….aptly named because it’s like garlic bread, on crack!

 Easy, Stress Free Seven Course Thanksgiving or Christmas Menu (1.5 hr prep)